 “a) to raise to the very summit of opulence and prosperity; b) to exalt, to raise to dignity, honor and happiness.”

 Wow!
 Needless to say, I got pretty excited about this definition.
 I love the word “opulence.”
-It even sounds good.
+I always have … it even sounds good.
 Just say “opulence” a couple of times.

 According to dictionary.com opulence means “wealth, riches, or affluence; abundance, as of resources or goods; plenty.”

-But I must point out that sometimes your reward is not monetary and sometimes your efforts. . .can be misguided.
+But I must point out that sometimes our reward is not monetary and sometimes our efforts. . .can be misguided.